t-kadre/TurtleBot3-APF-Simulation/README.md

     ```bash
     source devel/setup.bash

-6. **Set Executable Permissions**: Navigate to the APF_simulation package folder and then to the CMakeLists.txt file to set executable permissions for the required cpp      scripts.
+6. **Set Executable Permissions**: Navigate to the APF_Simulation_Packages folder and then to the CMakeLists.txt file to set executable permissions for the required cpp scripts.
 Add the following lines:

     ```bash
     add_executable(mynode_11 src/scripts/mynode_03.cpp)